6Ddust/dustGame/README.md

 You can walk on "blank"("□")and can not walk on "wall"("■").

 You can trigger a trigger by walk over the "trigger block".

+## what can you do for dustGame?

+ * Add annotation for functions.

+ * Add new functions.

+ * Add new blocks.

+ * Complete the Wiki to help other devolopers.

+ * Commit issues.